richelbilderbeek/cpp/content/CppReference.md

     Chapter 1.8.6: 'Only return pointers and references to dynamic allocated data, data that existed before the function was called, or static data'
 7. Gottschling, Peter.
 Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
 Addison-Wesley Professional, 2015.
     Chapter 2.6.1: 'Do not keep references of temporary expressions!'
+8. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 6.1.3: 'Polymorphic types must always be passed by reference or (smart) pointer!'